HazyResearch/meerkat/docs/source/start/walkthrough.md

   >>> lambda_col[0]  # the function is only called at this point!
   10
 ```
 Critically, the function inside a lambda column is only called at the time the column is indexed!
 This is very useful for columns with large data types that we don't want to load all into memory at once.
-For example, we could create a `LambdaColumn` that lazily loads images...
+For example, we could create a `DeferredColumn` that lazily loads images...
 ```
   >>> filepath_col = mk.PandasSeriesColumn(["path/to/image0.jpg", ...])
   >>> img_col = filepath.to_lambda
 ```
-An `ImageColumn` is a just a `LambdaColumn` like this one, with a few more bells and whistles!
+An `ImageColumn` is a just a `DeferredColumn` like this one, with a few more bells and whistles!

 ### 🦥 Lazy indexing.